茄子视频

 Step Into the Classroom With Confidence

-With a Master of Arts in Teaching, you鈥檒l gain the skills and certification you need to lead, inspire, and teach in middle school and high school鈥攁ll in just one year.
+With a Master of Arts in Teaching, you鈥檒l gain the skills and certification you need to teach in middle school and high school鈥攁ll in just one year.

 Overview

 Calvin鈥檚 MAT is designed for aspiring educators鈥攃areer changers, those re-entering the workforce after time away, and anyone with a recent bachelor鈥檚 degree in a field they want to teach.
-At Calvin, you鈥檒l find a program specifically designed to speed your way to a teaching certification.
+At Calvin, you鈥檒l find a program specifically designed to streamline your path to teacher certification.
+Plus, potential grants and scholarships from the state of Michigan make the program very affordable.

-Everything about our program is focused on getting you the practical experience that will start your new career on the strongest possible foundation.
-That means you鈥檒l get an entire year of field experience in a local classroom alongside your classroom learning.
-You鈥檒l be mentored by faculty who will help you chart a course to your career goals.
+Our program focuses on equipping you with practical experience that will start your new career on a strong foundation.
+You鈥檒l gain an entire year of field experience in a local school alongside your classroom learning.
+Faculty mentors will help you chart a course to your career goals.
 At the end of the year, you鈥檒l have everything you need to launch a career in teaching.

 Course numberCourse name